imjoseangel/imjoseangel/README.md

   <img src="https://github.githubassets.com/images/mona-whisper.gif" width="27px">
   <br><br>
   <samp>
     :wave: I'm a CloudOps developer engineer who is passionate about making Open Source more accessible.
-I investigate and collaborate with different projects to learn new ways of working and new techniques for development.
-To me, this is one of the ways to be able to spread a culture of collaboration, learning and fun.
-Don't hesitate to contact me if you need mentoring or advice to collaborate with Open Source.
+I love investigating and collaborating within different projects to learn new ways of working and new techniques for development.
+Being part of the Open Source community means collaboration, learning and fun.
+Don't hesitate to contact me if you need advice to start collaborating with Open Source.
   </samp>
 </p>